bsstahl/PPTail/README.md

 # PPTail
-Prehensile Pony Tail - A blogging platform that produces plain HTML5/CSS output for ultimate scalability.
+Prehensile Pony Tail - A static website generator written in c# that produces plain HTML5/CSS output for ultimate scalability.